fdcl-gwu/RTX-Documents/uav-build-guide.md

 ## Step 1: Setup Jetson
 See [jetson-setup.md](jetson-setup.md) in RTX-Documents.

 After the jetson is configured, record it's IP Address.
 This can be found my connecting a monitor to the Jetson, and going to WIFI settings.
-Then seelct the small "Settings" wheel next to the connected WIFI network.
+Then select the small "Settings" wheel next to the connected WIFI network.
+The IP Address of the Jetson is the number under "Detault Route", or "DNS".

-  - For example, when connected to Basestation on the 2nd Floor of SEH, you should see an IP address that looks like 192.168.10.XX.
-This is the Jetson's IP address which we will use to ssh into.